konveyor/kai/docs/demo.md

 ## Step 1: Setup

 In this step, we will configure the Kai IDE plugin within VSCode to showcase the capabilities of Kai.
-We will be using the model `meta-llama/llama-3-70b-instruct` within the Kai configuration.
+For this demo, we will be using the model `meta-llama/llama-3-70b-instruct` within the Kai configuration.
 This setup ensures that the demo runs seamlessly within the VSCode environment, highlighting the efficiency and power of Kai for code migration in the context of our specific scenario.

 ### Setup Kai VSCode IDE plugin